 Call DeleteSmartJob to delete a completed task that no longer needs to be saved and release resources.

-If you want to modify the speech translation, enable secondary editing before submitting the initial translation task.
+If you are not satisfied with the translation results and want to make corrections, enable post-editing before submitting the translation task.
 This section introduces two methods to perform post-editing.

 For lip-sync translation, post-editing only supports modifying the result of voice output.
 The lip movement cannot be modified.

-For detailed API operations, see Speech translation with post-editing.
+For detailed API operations, see Speech translation - Manual correction.

 If you are not familiar with Online Editing, learn its basic operations.